- About MASBIRT TTA

 The MA Department of Public Health School Health Services is providing skills and implementation training to assist school districts in successfully incorporating SBIRT into schools.

 See below to register or request a training in your district.
-For questions:

 Massachusetts Substance Use Helpline

 The Massachusetts Helpline will continue to work with families and other key stakeholders to devise the most appropriate course of action for adolescents and young adults ages 13-24 in need of treatment for their use of substances.
 Options include: